Safeguarding Children In Our School

 - make a note of the concern including the time, date, factual details and names

-A selection of our safeguarding policies are available to download in PDF format below.
-See our Policies page for further information relating to safegaurding & child protection.
+See our Policies page for further information relating to safeguarding & child protection.

 Please click on links below for further help & information